whitesource-ps/ws-sbom-generator/README.md

                   Name of output file
   -lt LICENSE_TEXT, --license_text
-                  Include license text for each element
+                  Include license text for each element -th NUMBER_OF_THREADS, --threads
+                  Set number of parallel threads for creation output reports
   * Note: Name of output file can be used just for single report (Project layer) LICENSE_TEXT flag has default value **False**.
           In case **True** : The report will include a full license text for each library, not only for libraries that are not in the SPDX list.
-          **cdx** type : The report will be created in CycloneDX format v1.4 (JSON type of output file)
+          **cdx** type : The report will be created in CycloneDX format v1.4 (JSON type of output file) NUMBER_OF_THREADS has default value **10**
 ```
 ## Examples: